MohitGoel109/Mini-Project-Assessment-Bootcamp-26/README.md

 New ideas no longer start at a flat, tied "5" for every criterion.
 Instead, as you type the **name**, **description**, and pick a **category**, a lightweight keyword engine (`src/data/autoScore.js`) scans the text and pre-fills each criterion slider with a suggested score (1–10).

 - **How it works**: each criterion name is matched to a "dimension" (market, innovation, feasibility, revenue, competition, or a generic fallback) by looking for hint words in the criterion's own name (e.g. a criterion called "Market Fit" maps to the `market` dimension).
-The idea's combined text is then scanned for booster/dampener keywords for that dimension — e.g. *"AI"*, *"blockchain"*, *"novel"* push **Innovation** up; *"crowded"*, *"saturated"*, *"Amazon"* push **Competition** down.
+The idea's combined text is then scanned for booster/dampener keywords for that dimension — words associated with AI, novelty, or disruption push **Innovation** up; words associated with saturation or dominant incumbents push **Competition** down.
 - **Manual override**: drag any slider and it immediately switches from an `Auto` badge to a `Manual` badge — your manual value is never overwritten by future re-suggestions.
 A small reset icon next to a manually-set slider lets you snap it back to the auto-suggested value.
-- **Re-suggest button**: in the Scores tab, click **Suggest Scores from Text** to re-run the engine on the current name/description (useful after editing the description) — it only refreshes criteria still marked `Auto`, leaving your manual edits untouched.
+- **Re-suggest button**: in the Scores tab, click **Suggest Scores from Text** to re-run the engine on the current name/description — it only refreshes criteria still marked `Auto`, leaving your manual edits untouched.
-- **Rankings warning**: the Rankings page still flags any idea where *every* criterion is sitting at the neutral default (5) — now a much rarer, more meaningful signal since auto-suggestion handles most cases.
+- **Rankings warning**: the Rankings page still flags any idea where *every* criterion is sitting at the neutral default (5) — a rare, meaningful signal now that auto-suggestion handles most cases.

 This works against **any** custom criteria you define in the Criteria tab, not just the 5 defaults — criteria that don't match a known dimension fall back to a generic score based on description length and overall keyword density.